isphada2002-tech/3d-drone-double-dqn-numpy/README.md

 # 3D Drone Navigation using Double DQN (Pure NumPy)

+## 🗺️ Evolution & Terrain Updates
+This project is an advanced iteration of my previous drone simulation work.
+* **Previous Version**: Built for an older terrain model.
+You can check the initial repository here: [Link to your old repo].
+* **Current Version**: Upgraded to handle real-world 3D satellite digital elevation data (`output_AW3D30.tif`), featuring enhanced collision avoidance and a more robust Double DQN training loop.

 A lightweight, memory-efficient 3D Drone Autonomous Navigation system built from scratch using **Pure NumPy**.
 This project implements a Deep Reinforcement Learning (Double DQN) agent to navigate complex 3D grid terrains while avoiding collisions, optimized specifically to run efficiently on low-resource hardware.

 ## 🚀 Why Pure NumPy?
 (Hardware-Constrained Design)